mr-adult/SimpleML/lib/README.md

 ## Patch Notes

+### 1.0.1
+Updating the dependency on [whitespacesv](https://crates.io/crates/whitespacesv) from 1.0.1 to 1.0.2, which [fixes a panic when writing jagged arrays](https://github.com/mr-adult/WhitespaceSV/issues/1).
+Since SML is built on top of WSV, this impacted the SMLWriter as well.

 ### 1.0.0
 This crate is 1.0 now!
 No breaking changes were introduced in this version, but it fixes a bug where malformed SML like the following would cause a panic: